D

 Is Burlington Affordable?

-Is Burlington affordable?
-This is a pivotal question, especially when mulling over a move, as affordability carries substantial weight in your decision-making process.
-Factors such as the cost of living index (discussed earlier), housing expenses and income levels all contribute to a location's affordability.
-For instance, in Burlington, the median home price is 68.3% higher than the national average and monthly rent prices are 34% higher than the typical rates.
-Additionally, the median income levels play a role in affordability, with Burlington boasting a median household income of $81,342, 0% equal to the national average.
+Wondering if Burlington is affordable?
+It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
+The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
+In Burlington, for example, the median home price is 68.3% higher than what folks pay nationally, and monthly rent is 34% higher than the usual rates.
+Plus, income levels matter too, with Burlington boasting a median household income of $81,342, which is 0% equal to the national average.

 What Factors can Influence the Cost of Living in Burlington?